Eggs and Babies

 Runny eggs and babies

 In the past there has been debate around whether or not runny eggs are safe to eat by pregnant women and babies because of the risk of salmonella.
-This risk has been effectively eliminated since the introduction of the British Lion Scheme in 1998 and the Food Standards Agency has recently announced it is planning to update its advice, proposing to confirm that eggs with the Lion mark can safely be eaten runny by pregnant women and babies.
+This risk has been effectively eliminated since the introduction of the British Lion Scheme in 1998 and the Food Standards Agency has recently updated its advice, confirming that eggs with the Lion mark can safely be eaten runny by pregnant women and babies.

 Eggs and allergy